-Students without previous exposure to MEMS should take Biomedical Engineering CM150L; those without previous exposure to neuroscience should take Physiological Science 111A; those without previous exposure to signal processing should take Electrical Engineering 102 and 113.
-Both courses are offered every quarter.
+Students without previous exposure to MEMS should take Biomedical Engineering CM150L; those without previous exposure to neuroscience should take Physiological Science 111A; those without previous exposure to signal processing should take

+Electrical Engineering 102 and 113.
+Both courses are offered every term.

 Seminars (First-Year).
 Two seminars in problem-based approaches to neuroengineering are required.
-All first-year students take a new graduate seminar series in Winter and Spring Quarters which is co-taught each quarter by one instructor from HSSEAS and one from the Brain Research Institute.
-Each seminar introduces students to a single area of neuroengineering and challenges them to develop critical skills in evaluating primary research papers and to design new approaches to current problems.
+All first-year students take a new graduate seminar series in Winter and Spring Quarters which is co-taught each term by one instructor from HSSEAS and one from the Brain Research Institute.
+Each seminar introduces students to a sinale area of neuroengineering and challenges them to develop critical skills in evaluating primary research papers and to design new approaches to current problems.
 Topics include pattern generation, sensory signal processing, initiation and control of movement, microsensors, neural networks, photonics, and robotics.

 Research Seminars.
 In addition to the formal coursework listed above, all students attend a series of weekly research seminars that allow both students and faculty members to become more conversant with the broad range of subjects in neuroengineering.
-In Fall Quarter, a series called "Meet the Professors" consists of informal talks by UCLA faculty members and collaborative researchers from the surrounding area.
-The series introduces the faculty to the students and vice versa, and helps faculty in neuroscience and engineering discover opportunities for collaboration that engage students in the neuroengineering program.
-In Winter and Spring Quarters, seminar speakers are selected from commercial, academic, and government organizations.

 Seminars (Second-Year).
-All second-year students take a seminar course each quarter specifically designed for the neuroengineering program.
+All second-year students take a seminar course each term specifically designed for the neuroengineering program.
 Each course is co-taught by one faculty member from the Brain Research Institute and one from HSSEAS and often include outside UCLA faculty speakers or members of the Industrial Advisory Board.

 19. Fiat Lux Freshman Seminars.
 (1) Seminar, one hour.
 Discussion of and critical thinking about topics of current intellectual importance, taught by faculty members in their areas of expertise and illuminating many paths of discovery at UCLA.
 P/NP grading.
 99. Student Research Program.
 (1 to 2) Tutorial (supervised research or other scholarly work), three hours per week per unit.
 Entry-level research for lower division students under guidance of faculty mentor.
 Students must be in good academic standing and enrolled in minimum of 12 units (excluding this course).
 Individual contract required; consult Undergraduate Research Center.
 May be repeated.
 P/NP grading.

 C101.
 Introduction to Biomedical Engineering.
 (4) Lecture, three hours; laboratory, three hours; outside study, six hours.
 Designed for physical sciences, life sciences, and engineering students.
 Introduction to wide scope of biomedical engineering via treatment of selected important individual topics by small team of specialists.
 Concurrently scheduled with course C201.
 Letter grading.

 Mr. Kamei (F)